brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 This component is a wrapper for the native `form` element.
 It can hold some styling to enforce consistency within our application, but it also has a `submitted$` BehaviorSubject that we can use to show validation errors only when the form is submitted.
-We use an observable so it is easier to consume in another class.
+In this case, we don't want to bug the user with validation messages if the form hasn't even been submitted yet (unless the control is dirty). why a BehaviorSubject?
+A `submitted` property that would hold a boolean would not enough, since we need a reference type to consume it in another class.
-In this case, we don't want to bug the user with validation messages if the form hasn't even been submitted yet (unless the control is dirty).
+We could use that BehaviorSubject to assign it to a `submit` output.
-We use content projection to add the actual content of the form and that is basically it:
+Other than that, we use content projection to add the actual content of the form and that is basically it:

 *Note: For this article we have chosen to use the `standalone` component structure, but it could be written with modules as well.*